 Nightingales Medical Trust has two full-time care facilities in Bangalore that accept persons in all stages of dementia who need full-time professional help:

-Comprehensive residential care center that offers respite care and uses a tailored, person-centric approach, including non-pharmacological therapies and psycho-social interventions suitable to the person.
+Nightingales Centre for Ageing & Alzheimer’s (NCAA) is a comprehensive residential care center that offers respite care and uses a tailored, person-centric approach, including non-pharmacological therapies and psycho-social interventions suitable to the person.
 The centre provides a well-designed, safe environment suitable for persons with dementia, and has a multidisciplinary team headed by a geriatric psychiatrist.
 The facility is in heavy demand and has been expanding its capacity to the extent possible.
 It accommodates 88 residents and has a waiting list.
 Rooms for full-time care are available on sharing basis (2-sharing, 3-sharing, 4-sharing, and 7/8-sharing)

 Nightingales Medical Trust (NMT) along with Dhanavantri Hospital Society (DHS) has a full-time care centre (ward with capacity: 8 persons) for patients with high nursing needs.
 This unit provide palliative care.
 All medical emergencies are handled by the Annaswamy Mudaliar Hospital.